mRrobots/Jandrell/README.md

 # Jandrell High School website

 ## To run the app
--clone the project
+- clone the project
--move into the main folder Jandrell_Project
+- move into the main folder Jandrell_Project
--npm install which get all modules needed
+- npm install which get all modules needed
 - npm start

 ##Design Figma